NikhilDhiman/Spark-Batch-ETL/README.md

 # Spark Batch ETL using Scala and Sqoop
- Spark batch ETL pipeline to read data from HDFS, transform and load it into target dimensions and facts on MYSQL
+ Spark batch ETL pipeline to read data from HDFS, transform and load it into target dimensions and facts on MYSQL.

  # Broadly following task was performed on this project-
  1. Reading the csv data from HDFS.